 It’s due to launch later this year with rear-wheel drive, with an all-wheel drive version joining the range later.
 Inside, full digital displays are expected (but we haven’t seen inside yet) with what VW describes as “intuitive voice control” and touch surfaces to operate it all.

-The ID 4 takes inspiration from the ID Crozz concept from a couple of years ago, so we can expect a range of battery options delivering range of up to around 311 miles on a charge, with the ability to charge from 0-80% capacity in around 30 minutes via a rapid charger.
+The ID.4 takes inspiration from the ID Crozz concept from a couple of years ago, so we can expect a range of battery options delivering range of up to around 311 miles on a charge, with the ability to charge from 0-80% capacity in around 30 minutes via a rapid charger.
 It’s also expected a top-spec model with the most powerful battery pack could deliver up to 301bhp.

-New electric cars
+Upcoming electric cars